Top 12 Power BI Dashboard Examples for 2025

 Who it's for: The Consolidated Financials dashboard will be a hit at the executive level: Chief Financial Officer and Chief Executive Officer.

 Why you need it: Use this dashboard at the executive level to provide a single overview of your financial performance.
-It integrates month-to-date, year-to-date and full-year data in a single chart, just like financial users like it.
-This is really great for comparisons and facilitates decision making since users can dive into individual factors contributing to the final number.
+It integrates month-to-date, year-to-date, and full-year data in a single Zebra BI visual, just like financial users like it.
+This is really great for comparisons and facilitates decision-making since users can dive into individual factors contributing to the final number.

 This dashboard's first page shows the following: